carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Coffee and Catering

 Of course! one of the most important conference supplies, coffee, will be offered at the conference during the breaks.
 Here is a list of all the [coffee/food places in UCD](http://www.ucd.ie/students/guide/food.html), if you want to take a walk during and after the conference and find other non-conference coffee.
 Lunch will be provided at the conference for the registered participants.
 We will use the catering services of Restaurant Pi located in the same building as the venue.
-We will take care of the different dietry requirements if you have mentioned it in your registration.
-Please let the organisers know if you'd like to amend your specified dietry requirement.
-(See *Veg()n+ and Special Requirements*)
+We will take care of the different dietary requirements if you have mentioned it in your registration.
+Please let the organizers know if you'd like to amend your specified dietary requirement.
+(See *Veg()ans+ and Special Requirements*)

 #### D: Dublin, Diversity, Data Carpentry